LDDestroier/NFT-Extra/README.md

 ```
 imageData = nfte.loadImage( pathToImage )
 ```
-Loads an image from a specific path.
+Loads an image (NFP, NFT, ANFT) from a specific path.

 ```
 imageData = nfte.loadImageData( contentsOfImage )
 ```
-Loads an image based on the contents of the image, rather than the path to the image.
+Loads an image (NFP, NFT, ANFT) based on the contents of the image, rather than the path to the image.

 ```
 imageData = nfte.convertFromNFP( contentsOfNFP )